MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-assemble-to-order-or-assemble-to-stock.md

 ---
-title: Understanding Assemble to Order and Assemble to Stock
+title: Understanding Assemble to Order and Assemble to Stock | Microsoft Docs
-description: Assembly items can be supplied by assembling them when they are ordered or by assembling them to be kept in inventory until they are need on a sales order.
+description: Assembly items can be supplied either by assembling them when they are ordered or by assembling them to be kept in inventory until they are need on a sales order.
 author: bholtorf
+ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: kit, kitting
-ms.date: 06/15/2021
+ms.date: 10/01/2020
 ms.author: bholtorf
-ms.openlocfilehash: 1f90e732f71e59f37aa4e81bd87101979ef8aa0b
+ms.openlocfilehash: c9341e68ef47bbb2614db2b5c9db40bf6cac2403
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: ff2b55b7e790447e0c1fcd5c2ec7f7610338ebaa
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 02/15/2021
-ms.locfileid: "8128972"
+ms.locfileid: "5380697"
 ---
 # <a name="understanding-assemble-to-order-and-assemble-to-stock"></a>Understanding Assemble to Order and Assemble to Stock
 Assembly items can be supplied in the following two processes: